 Convincing Google to remove reviews isn’t an easy task, and it’s not too uncommon for Google reviews to sometimes skirt Google Small Business’s review escalation process and remain online.
 Especially if the issue you are facing is one of defamation.
 Google doesn’t respond well to allegations of defamation to remove reviews.
 They don’t like to take sides in factual disputes.
-They also aren’t liable for defamation because of a law called the Communications Decency Act.
+They also aren’t liable for defamation because of a law called Section 230 of The Communications Decency Act.

 It’s also in Google’s interests that business patrons provide all types of feedback.
 Google also likes to have more reviews and information for people to find on its platform than less.
 So when it’s a close call or not clear who should win, they are usually going to defer to the poster and not take content down.

 This is when it comes time to pursue legal action and get a court order to remove content.